 If only it was that simple.

 Test automation is not a magic bullet, so it’s extremely crucial to understand its limitations and have realistic expectations before introducing it.
-The goal of automation is to provide the team with more time for effective exploratory testing and increase the chance for pivotal defects.
+The goal of automation is to provide the team with more time for effective exploratory testing and increase the chance of detecting pivotal defects.
 And not to replace manual QAs or expect scripts to find all possible defects.
 The combination of manual and automated testing can create a glorious symphony – when built in the right manner.

 Automation is a must-have for: